 There are many other approaches for improving performance of concurrency control that meet characteristics of some different approaches simultaneously but combination of such approaches isn't necessary.
 For example, Tramura and et al., [15] proposed a generation system of concurrency control program by using genetic programming (GP).
 This system generates concurrency control program according to the features of transactions, which are collections of database operations.
 Functions and terminals of trees representing program in GP, and the fitness measure function used in GP are proposed in that article.
 The functions and the terminals include those changing and testing variables attached to data items and transactions as well as those checking the kind of operation.
-These will bring a general concurrency control program.
+These will bring a general concurrency control program, which is beyond the combination of the parts of traditional concurrency control program.
 As the granularity of functions and terminals are small.
-The sub-trees, which are used for the popular concurrency control program using locks could be generated under the concurrent environment, while a concurrency control program better than the two-phase locking protocol could be generated under the not-so-concurrent environment [15].
+The sub-trees, which are used for the popular concurrency control protocol, prepared in advance, are used.
+The fitness measure function considers the goodness of concurrency control program.
+The experiments show that a concurrency control program using locks could be generated under the concurrent environment, while a concurrency control program better than the two-phase locking protocol could be generated under the not-so-concurrent environment [15].